City Bank Stadium

-City Bank Stadium is the home stadium of the Forney Jackrabbits and the North Forney Falcons and is located on the campus of Forney High School.
-It is primarily used by the NFHS football, FHS football, soccer and track teams.
+City Bank Stadium is the home stadium of the Forney Jackrabbits and is located on the campus of Forney High School.
+It is primarily used by the FHS football, soccer and track teams.

 The first game played in City Bank Stadium was a football game pitting the Forney Jackrabbits against the Mesquite Horn Jaguars in which the Jackrabbits were soundly defeated.
 (Mesquite Horn 31, Forney 10).
 Former NFL quarterback Caleb Hanie played for Forney in the game.

 Until 2004, only Varsity Football and track teams were allowed to use the stadium.
 In 2004 upon insistence from parents and coaches, the varsity soccer teams were allowed to play at the stadium.
 City Bank Stadium is a turf surface.